 “Power of Many”

-Keep California Beautiful and partner agencies Caltrans, CHP, CalRecycle, DTSC, CalEPA, California Department of General Services, and California State and Consumer Services Agency will celebrate Earth Day during the California Statewide Litter Collection, Enforcement and Beautification Day on Thursday, April 25, 2013.
+Keep California Beautiful and partner agencies Caltrans, CHP, CalRecycle, DTSC, CalEPA, California Department of General Services, and California State and Consumer Services Agency celebrated Earth Day during the California Statewide Litter Collection, Enforcement and Beautification Day on Thursday, April 25, 2013.

-The day will include a kick-off event at noon on the west steps of the State Capitol sponsored by the American Chemistry Council followed by cleanup activities throughout California.
-CalTrans and CHP will coordinate statewide to collect litter and promote enforcement.
-CEAR, Inc. will co-host e-waste collection events at a participating McDonald’s location at 2332 Broadway Street and at 915 Capitol Mall (Traffic Circle across from West Steps of Capitol.)
+The day included a kick-off event at noon on the west steps of the State Capitol sponsored by the American Chemistry Council followed by cleanup activities throughout California.
+CalTrans and CHP coordinated statewide to collect litter and promote enforcement.
+CEAR, Inc. co-hosted e-waste collection events at a participating McDonald’s location at 2332 Broadway Street and at 915 Capitol Mall (Traffic Circle across from West Steps of Capitol.)

-KCB and CEAR along with their partners will allow you to conoveniently and responsibly recycle your e-waste for FREE.
-Proceeds will go to support the ongoing efforts of KCB.
-Clean out your storage closets of your unused, broken or outdated E-WASTE and recieve a BE OUR GUEST CARD f rom McDonalds for your effort.
+KCB and CEAR along with their partners allowed the public to conveniently and responsibly recycle e-waste for FREE.
+Proceeds went to support the ongoing efforts of KCB.
+People who participated by cleaning out their storage closets of unused, broken or outdated E-WASTE recieved a BE OUR GUEST CARD from McDonalds for their efforts.

-Additionally at 915 Capitol Mall from 8-4 you can bring other recyclable waste that may need special handling or collection such as Expanded Polystyrene Foam (often mistaken as Styrofoam) and Cigarette Butts.
-Each of these products will be captured for recycling by different companies.
+Additionally at 915 Capitol Mall from 8-4 people brought other recyclable waste that may have needed special handling or collection such as Expanded Polystyrene Foam (often mistaken as Styrofoam) and Cigarette Butts.
+These products were captured for recycling by different companies.

-- There will be collection vehicle onsite collecting all foam material with the number 6
+There were collection vehicle onsite collecting all foam material with the number 6

-- Cigarette Pollution Solutions will be onsite to accept cigarette butts for recycling.
+Cigarette Pollution Solutions were onsite to accept cigarette butts for recycling.

-A complete list of items accepted as E-waste and Techno-Trash is at bottom of this webpage.
+A complete list of items that were accepted as E-waste and Techno-Trash is at bottom of this webpage.